pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/aws.md

 {{< notes type="warning" >}}

 If you are integrating Pulumi ESC with Pulumi IaC, the default subject identifier of the ESC environment will not work at this time.
-There is a [known issue](https://github.com/pulumi/pulumi/issues/14509) with the subject identifier's value sent to Azure from Pulumi.
+There is a [known issue](https://github.com/pulumi/pulumi/issues/14509) with the subject identifier's value sent to AWS from Pulumi.

 Use 'subjectAttributes' to customize the subject identifier to work with Pulumi IaC.
 Alternatively, you can use this syntax: `pulumi:environments:org:contoso:env:<yaml>` when configuring the subject claim in your cloud provider account.
 Make sure to replace `contoso` with the name of your Pulumi organization and use the literal value of `<yaml>` as shown.